 With its long history of launching epic ships, Cobh also has a tradition of welcoming cruise liners to its shores.
 A favourite activity for Cobh insiders is to climb the hills overlooking the town on a day that sees the arrival of a liner into the dock.
 You will get a great sense of the impressive scale of these oceangoing giants as they drop visitors off to enjoy a stay in East Cork.

-With so many things to do and places to see, your stay in Cobh will be packed full of opportunities to make memories, learn about its history and enjoy the beautiful scenery.
 After a visit to Cobh, why not continue your journey around the Rebel County?
 Check out our Cork destination page and explore all the places you can go and things you can do.